 The School for Atheists: A Novella = Comedy in 6 Acts

-Published originally in 1972, The School for Atheists is one of the great works of fiction by the renowned German novelist Arno Schmidt (1914-1979), whose masterpiece is Zettel's Traum, often compared to Joyce's Finnegans Wake.
+Published originally in 1972, The School for Atheists is one of the great works of fiction by the renowned German novelist Arno Schmidt (1914-1979), whose masterpiece is Bottom's Dream, often compared to Joyce's Finnegans Wake.

-Green Integer has previously published Schmidt's Dialogs I and will publish the second volume of Dialogs later this year.
+Green Integer has previously published Schmidt's Dialogs I and Dialogs II.
 Other books by Schmidt have been published by Dalkey Archive press, including the Collected Novellas, Collected Stories, Nobodaddy's Children, and Two Novels (The Stony Heart and Boondocks/Moondocks), all translated by the award-winning John E. Woods.